intel/intel-extension-for-transformers/examples/deployment/neural_engine/sparse/bert_mini/README.md

 # Sparse model Step-by-Step
 Here is an example of blocked sparsity and quantization of Bert Mini, sparse ratio is 90%.
-NLPToolkit provided a high-performance sparse matrix multiplication library – SparseLib and demonstrated the performance improvement of sparse outweigh the accuracy loss.
+Intel® Extension for Transformers provided a high-performance sparse matrix multiplication library – SparseLib and demonstrated the performance improvement of sparse outweigh the accuracy loss.
 This sparse solution is a software-based solution and utilizes the Intel instructions.
 More sparse examples will be released in the future.
 # Prerequisite